 Of course, couples and families often use them to sit together.
 However, single travelers will ignore middle seats like the plague unless there are no other options.
 One slight advantage of middle seats is that some airlines make them wider than the window or aisle seat.
 That still leaves you squashed between two other passengers.

-And although the armrest debate for the middle seat may appear settled, take this with a grain of salt, and don’t assume your seatmates will yield both armrests.
+The armrest debate flares up every few flights, and while some say the middle seat is entitled to both armrests, take these opinions with a grain of salt, and don’t assume your seatmates will yield both armrests.

 Aisle Seats